Formal Security Analysis of the AMD SEV-SNP Software Interface: Introduction

 AMD SEV-SNP is a complex system which supports a large number of guest policies and features, with most having multiple variants, and it uses an intricate key schedule.
 This makes it very difficult to ascertain whether an adversary could launch an interaction attack by using the interface in an unexpected way.
 The main research question that we would like to answer in this work is the following: \begin{shadedquotation} Can an adversary use the AMD SEV-SNP software interface to force the system into an undesirable state? \end{shadedquotation}

 In this work, we employ the \textsc{Tamarin Prover} (\tamarin) protocol verification tool to meticulously model and analyze the software interface of AMD SEV-SNP.
 The model encompasses all key features and captures many subtle behaviors of SEV-SNP.
-We have specified and analyzed nearly a hundred properties and find several attacks.
+We specify and analyze nearly a hundred properties and find several formal attacks.
 Specifically, our contributions are as follows: \begin{itemize} \item We develop a formal model of the AMD SEV-SNP software interface.
 The model is close to being fully comprehensive; it covers protected guest launch, remote attestation, key derivation, page swap and live migration.
-To the best of our knowledge, there exists no prior formal model of the SEV-SNP software interface. \item We give automated formal proofs for critical secrecy, authentication, attestation, and freshness properties, including the proof of correct stream cipher usage---no key can ever be reused with the same nonce. \item We exploit the platform-agnostic nature of SNP-protected guest messages and find attacks on several authentication and attestation properties, including the compromise of attestation report integrity.
-We also discover a vulnerability that allows a cloud provider to trick a third party into incorrectly believing that an SNP-protected guest is running on a platform with secure, up-to-date firmware. \item We suggest slight modifications to the design which let third parties detect guest migrations to vulnerable platforms. \end{itemize}
+To the best of our knowledge, there exists no prior formal model of the SEV-SNP software interface. \item We give formal definitions of, and automated proofs for, critical secrecy, authentication, attestation, and freshness properties.
+We show that for the most part, AMD SEV-SNP software interface does indeed meet the desired security goals.
+This includes the proof of correct stream cipher usage. \item We show that the platform-agnostic nature of SNP-protected guest messages leads to formal attacks on several authentication and attestation properties, including the compromise of attestation report integrity. \item We discuss the challenges of fully mitigating the discovered weaknesses while preserving the seamless guest VM migration feature.
+Additionally, we show that the vague specification of migration agents is consistent with a scenario where a cloud provider may trick a third party into incorrectly believing that an SNP-protected guest is running on a platform with secure, up-to-date firmware, and suggest possible mitigations. \end{itemize}

 \emph{Paper Outline}.
 We first give the necessary background related to AMD SEV-SNP and the \tamarin{} tool in Section~\ref{sec:background}.
 Next, we explain the minutiae of our formal model of AMD SEV-SNP in Section~\ref{sec:model}.
 We provide the details of our analysis in Section~\ref{sec:analysis} and thoroughly discuss both the positive and negative results in Section~\ref{sec:results}; we also suggest possible countermeasures.
 Finally, we give an overview of the related work in Section~\ref{sec:relatedwork} and conclude in Section~\ref{sec:conclusion}.